Highlights for nitroglycerin

 Drugs you should not use with nitroglycerin

-Do not take certain drugs with nitroglycerin.
+You should not take certain drugs with nitroglycerin.
 Doing so can cause dangerous effects in your body.
 Examples of these drugs include:

 - Ergotamine.
 Taking these drugs together can cause more chest pain.